 Electrolarynx.
-Some people use an electronic battery-powered device called an electrolarynx that produces vibration that is transmitted through the tissues of the neck or delivered into the mouth via a plastic tube for speech production.
+Some people use an electronic battery-powered device called an electrolarynx to speak.
+This device produces vibration that is transmitted through the tissues of the neck or is delivered into the mouth through a plastic tube to produce speech.

 Tracheoesophageal (TE) voice restoration.
 TE voice restoration is used by many people after a laryngectomy.
-TE speech is similar to normal laryngeal speech because it uses air from the lungs to power speech production just as it did prior to laryngectomy.
-A small, removable prosthesis (artificial device) that sits inside the stoma allows air from the lungs to pass into the esophagus for sound production.
+TE speech is similar to normal laryngeal speech because it uses air from the lungs to power speech production just as it did before laryngectomy.
+A small, removable prosthesis, which is an artificial device, that sits inside the stoma allows air from the lungs to pass into the esophagus for sound production.
 The sound then travels into the mouth for speech.

 People may look different, feel tired, and be unable to talk or eat the way they used to before treatment.
 People who have a tracheostomy need to learn how to take care of the stoma and keep it clean.
 Some people may experience depression.
 The health care team can help people adjust and connect them with both physical and emotional support services.